WebWorkPage/assignments/README.md

-# This repo contains daily task posted by guvi
+# This repo contains assignments posted by guvi